 Coherence as Compass

 A trap in a Steady system is a focused target for growth.
-That same trap in a Crisis system is part of a larger emergency.
+That same trap in a Severe system is part of a larger emergency.
 The coherence band determines which interpretation applies.

-The score is most powerful as a longitudinal measure.
-A single score is a snapshot.
-Two scores show direction.
+Coherence is most powerful as a longitudinal measure.
+A single reading is a snapshot.
+Two readings show direction.
 Three or more show trajectory.
 During genuine change, coherence sometimes dips before it rises — a temporary valley as the system dismantles a compensatory arrangement and exposes the raw displacement underneath.
 That valley is a feature of growth, not a sign of failure.
 The system passes through difficulty on the way to deeper integration.

 Coherence tells you how much structural integration is present.
 The full Atlas tells you where integration is strong, where it is failing, which patterns are active, which gateways are compromised, and what dynamics are in motion.
 Coherence without the Atlas is a compass without a map.
 The Atlas without coherence is a map without a scale.
 Together, they give you the complete picture of where you are and what to do next.